 Meet Dr. Aaron Hesselson: engineering healthier heartbeats

-We caught up with Dr. Aaron Hesselson for our latest Making the Rounds interview.
-Dr. Hesselson started at UK HealthCare this fall, bringing with him nearly 30 years of experience in cardiac electrophysiology.
+We spoke with Dr. Aaron Hesselson as part of our Making the Rounds interview series.
+Dr. Hesselson started at UK HealthCare in fall 2017.
+He has nearly 35 years of experience in cardiac electrophysiology.
 He now serves as the director of electrophysiologic services at UK.

 What types of conditions do you treat?